 The File Manager contains models , stories , folders , and workspaces .
-This is also where you import or download files (those with Plus or Administrator licenses).
-If you don't see an Import button, this means you have a Starter User license.
+This is also where you import or download files.
+If you don't see an Import button, this means you have a Story User license.
 You still have full collaboration access to 3D stories, but you can't import data or create new stories.

 - Use My Workspace to manage your personal models, stories, and other files.
 You have the option to share individual files with people in your organization, but until you do, your files remain private.